 Onions can, of course, make you cry.
 Tomatoes can also have a strong scent, particularly when still in the ground.
 Personally, I find it extremely pleasant, but alas, your cat won’t!

-This is because tomatoes, especially unripe ones, are toxic to cats.
+This is because tomatoes, especially unripe ones, onions, chives and garlic are toxic to cats.
 Once again, this is their survival skills kicking in – no wonder they have nine lives.

-Now that you’re up to speed with all the smells that cats hate, how about some smells that they do love to help give your cat the best possible life?
+Now that you’re up to speed with all the smells cats hate, how about some smells they love to help give your cat the best possible life?

 Well, of course, there is catnip.
 Valerian root is also well, catnip to cats.
 Olive leaves can also have a somewhat narcotic effect on your cat that they will enjoy.